 A small-business example:

-25 hours/month saved in sales/admin work
+25 hours/month saved in sales and admin work

-$1,000 labor value saved
+$40/hour effective cost, so $1,000 in labor value saved

-$300/month extra collections or revenue lift
+$300/month in extra collections or revenue lift

-$150/month tool and model costs
+$150/month in tool and model costs

 Estimated monthly gain: $1,150

 This is the right way to think about ROI because AI agents are not just labor replacers.
 They are throughput multipliers and response-time reducers.
 The more directly the workflow touches revenue, collections, or customer response speed, the faster the ROI becomes visible.
+If the recovered-hours line alone does not beat your tool and model costs, the agent is either pointed at the wrong workflow or is not yet built into the daily process.

 Best starter stack for small business